nuxt-community/fontawesome-module/README.md

 > Plugin to join nuxt and Font Awesome 5 icons using official [vue-fontawesome](https://github.com/FortAwesome/vue-fontawesome) plugin.
 Supports ES6 imports with tree shaking and fix of initial load flickering

-## 0.2 to 0.3 upgrade
-Updated due to release of fontawesome 5.1 with some breaking changes.
-Please refer to vue-fontawesome [UPGRADING](https://github.com/FortAwesome/vue-fontawesome/blob/master/UPGRADING.md) guide and use current version of README docs

-General differences:
-- Fontawesome now has no default imports, you have to specify `icons: ['fas']` to import whole set.
-- Packages changed.
-You'll need to update your package.json file with the renamed packages and new versions.
-- Improved tree shaking support, no need to setup it with build and `shakable.es.js'`, so remove this block

 ## Setup
 - Add dependencies using npm to your project <br/>
 `npm i nuxt-fontawesome` <br/>